 - Widening your experience level requirements.
 Be willing to accept 1-year experience instead of only 2+ or consider drivers with little to no experience.

 - Offer a driver training program to train and certify new drivers

 - Partner with driving schools to reach new recruits

 - Offer assistance to help drivers get the required certifications

 Offer Perks & Bonuses

 One of the biggest factors in driver recruiting is compensation and bonuses.
 Ensure that your compensation package is comparable to that of your competitors and then find ways to enhance it.
 Do you have a great pet policy?
 Do you offer a rider program?
 Is your fleet made up of nicer / newer trucks?
 All of these elements add up to a happier work environment for your drivers.
 Be sure to list any driving benefits you have over your competitor’s offerings.
 And, never dismiss the power of a sign-on bonus to draw in the candidates you need.

 Every company needs to find a way to put the human back into their Human Resources department, but oftentimes that starts with technology.
 It may seem counterintuitive, but technology is the infrastructure that supports human relationships in recruiting.
 Using HR Technology like the systems created by Work4 can remove inefficiencies in your recruitment process.
 Not to mention increase the number of qualified leads in your recruiting funnel.

 Now you know all of the steps you need to take before you make your next job post.
-If you need help anywhere along the way we are here for you.
-For a free trial of our proprietary driver candidate lead generation system click here to schedule a meeting with our team.
+If you need help anywhere along the way we are here for you, click here to schedule a meeting with our team.
 Try out all of the features of our custom ads campaigns for 5 weeks and see the difference in your recruiting stats.